Improving customer service in healthcare

 Discover how SMS and mobile messaging are transforming customer service in healthcare, creating more personalised, efficient, and accessible care experiences.

 Whether you work for the NHS or a private provider like a dentist, opticians or physiotherapy, customer service underpins everything you do.
 Of course, in the healthcare sector, you might not call your patients or clients ‘customers’ but that doesn’t matter.
 What’s important is the ‘service’ you deliver.
+Finding the right way to deliver excellent customer service in healthcare is key to have happy and satisfied patients.

 Service starts with communication.
 And in the healthcare space, that means making it easier for patients to make and keep appointments, and empowering them with information related to their health.
 It’s also about giving them opportunities to get in touch and share their feedback so that you can make ongoing service improvements.